This is an essential element of letting that provides financial protection for landlords renting a property to tenants.

 Suppose you have a block of flats or multiple properties.
 In that case, you can consider insuring the entire portfolio with the same broker.
 This will usually work out much cheaper, well as making administration more manageable.

 How do I make a claim on my landlord insurance policy?

-Some good insurance brokers have in house claim departments who can assist you in the process of making a claim in the event of damage or loss.
+Some good insurance brokers have in house claim departments for their customers who can assist you in making a claim in the event of damage or loss.

 Do I need contents insurance as a landlord?

-Do I need landlord insurance if I live in the property?
+Do I need landlord insurance if I live on the property?

 What does a good landlord insurance policy look like?

 The policies on our insurance broker list include many benefits as standard that are offered as optional extras by rivals.
 And the level of cover of these benefits is often higher than other insurers.
 The landlord policy covers the following things as standard: